clementw168/clementw168.github.io/_posts/cs-mva/2024-03-01-mva-lymphocytosis-classification.md

 2. **CNN-based image model** ignoring tabular data.
 3. **Multi-modal model** combining images and tabular features.

 Due to the small dataset, results were very noisy, with metrics fluctuating on both the validation set and the Kaggle leaderboard.
 I decided to drop the course because I felt like the design of the competition was wrong.
-My final submission placed **top 6 out of 30 participants**, even though I was around 15th on the public leaderboard before the private evaluation shuffled rankings.
+Another reason was that I wanted to focus on other projects.
+My submission placed **top 6 out of 30 participants**, even though I was around 15th on the public leaderboard before the private evaluation was revealed.

 The experience highlighted the limitations of small datasets in deep learning for medical imaging and the importance of robust evaluation.